 *This will be a hospital issue.
 If the hospital is offering you a shift you don’t want, look for a different assignment at a different hospital.*

 I am a day person through and through.
-When I’m on vacation, relaxing, I choose to wake up at 7am.
-For that reason I will absolutely, positively not agree to working a “straight nights” contract.
-I will sign a rotating contract if it is somewhere I truly want to go, but turn down every night position that comes my way.
+When I’m on vacation, relaxing, I choose to wake up at 7 am.
+For that reason, I will absolutely, positively not agree to work a “straight nights” contract.
+I will sign a rotating contract if it is somewhere I truly want to go but turn down every night position that comes my way.

-What shift do you like to work?
+What shift do you like to work on?
 Do you wake up early like me?
 Or live among the vampires at night?
 Are you comfortable switching back and forth between days and nights?
 Figure out what you’re comfortable with and stick with it.

 When I started travel nursing I gave in to the notion that I was new, desperate, and would take anything that came my way just to get experience.
 I was whole-heartedly unhappy when I chose to sign a night shift contract just because I thought that was all I could get.
 I was a mess the entire three-months and wish I would have stood my ground when I told myself “no night shifts”.
 You may think that something else won’t come around… but trust me, it always does.